microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 * Enable Azure Sentinel on the workspace.

-* Onboard Azure Arc enabled servers on Sentinel by using the extension management feature and Azure Policies.
+* Onboard Azure Arc-enabled servers on Sentinel by using the extension management feature and Azure Policies.

 > **Note: This guide assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc but If you haven't, this repository offers you a way to do so in an automated fashion:**